 The number of kidnappings is down hugely from its peak in 2000, but it's a threat that occasionally exists.

 The southwestern and northeastern parts of the country which border with Ecuador and Venezuela are dangerous, and many foreign governments recommend against any travel to those regions because of the risk of kidnap or being caught in the crossfire of a drug war.

-Traveler forums (people who've actually been there) overwhelmingly rave about the place; they say it's beautiful and it's safer than other South American countries... as long as you stick to the popular tourist destinations.
-Which seems to be the key: Going off the beaten path might not be the best idea, and when you're in the big cities ask locals or other travelers which areas to avoid.
+When we speak to travelers who have been to Colombia, they have nothing but good things to say about the place; they say it's beautiful and it's safer than other South American countries.
+However, that's if you stick to the well-known tourist destinations.
+Going off the beaten path might not be the best idea in Colombia, and when you're in major cities, ask your hostel staff, a friendly local or other backpackers which areas to avoid.

-There‘s a 2005 movie called Secuestro express, about the kidnapping of a rich businessman's daughter, set in Venezuela.
+The 2005 movie, Secuestro Express, is about the kidnapping of a rich businessman's daughter, and is set in Venezuela.
 It describes the capital, Caracas, as "the most dangerous city on the planet."
 That was probably a promotion stunt to cover up for the fact the movie wasn't very good.
 However, kidnapping is one of the dangers of South America, a crime particular to the region, and particularly lucrative for the criminals.

 Unfortunately, other South American countries haven't been as successful as Colombia at combating kidnap.